 Did you learn anything about personal finance in college?
 Money management?
 Credit?
 Investing?
 Or did you take the required courses needed to graduate?
-For me these were POINTLESS classes like anthropology, calculus, and astronomy.
+For me, these were POINTLESS classes like anthropology, calculus, and astronomy.

 The longer I’m out of college the more disappointed I am with how much valuable and useful information is not included.
 When I graduated I felt very overwhelmed entering the real world, do you agree?
-Did I not listen in class because I was an expert procrastinator and studier?
+Did I not listen in class because I was an expert procrastinator and studies?
 Maybe I didn’t take the right major?
 The short answer is yes and no. Although I could have applied myself more in college it’s a serious problem with our education system.
 Society tells us to go to school, get an education, find a job, and everything else will work out.

 Unfortunately, it isn’t that simple!

-There is a serious disconnect with what is taught in college and what is needed for you to succeed in the real world.
+There is a serious disconnect between what is taught in college and what is needed for you to succeed in the real world.
 It is the reason I started this blog and will be publishing my first book next month.
 I want to help bridge the gap of what isn’t taught in our education system.
-After graduation I realized I didn’t know much about real world topics like credit cards, investing, and financial planning.
+After graduation, I realized I didn’t know much about real world topics like credit cards, investing, and financial planning.

 Why did college not teach us how survive and thrive in the real world?
 Why aren’t these topics aren’t taught in school: